gramener/gramex-insighttree/docs/tutorial.md

 - `[data-insight-level]`: level of indentation.
 Default style: `cursor: pointer`
 - `[data-insight-rank]`: rank of the insight. `1` is the highest ranked insight.
 No default style.

+Note: You can rename the "Total" group to "All" by passing `insightTree({ ..., totalGroup: "All" })`.

 Download [arrow.svg](arrow.svg ":ignore") to the same folder and add this below `<link rel="stylesheet" ...>`:

 ```html